 Cricket is a technical sport with technical products, but what do all the terms mean?
-The following is an insight into the anataomy of a Kookaburra cricket bat and will hopefully assist when selecting a Senior or Junior cricket bat size to suit you.
+The following is an insight into the anatomy of a Kookaburra cricket bat and will hopefully assist when selecting a Senior or Junior cricket bat size to suit you.

 A — EDGE PROFILE

 Kookaburra's big edge profile increases from the shoulders and maximises at the swell, generating supreme balance with an extended sweet spot that covers the entire width of the blade.

 B — SPINE PROFILE